TomAuger/WPBrilliantUX/Presentation.md

 * Devices, Wearables
 * Social sphere, extending the experience

+---

 ## What's UX?

-> The experience a User Group has interacting with a digital affordance or property
+> The experience your User Groups has interacting with a digital affordance or property

+---

-## Who ARE these users?
+## Who ARE these "User Groups"?

 It depends who you ask.

+---

 ### Your clients, of course!